Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 I don't know.

-Um there's also this, and of course I I'm not a big believer in public protests, but what this did show is that there's an outpouring of support for patriotic movements.
+But what this did show is that there's an outpouring of support for patriotic movements.

 According to the BBC, that's 30,000 people.

-I I don't know about that.
+I don't know about that.

-It's also very difficult to head count.
+It's also very difficult to headcount.

-I never know how people even have a hell of a lot more than 30,000.
+It's a hell of a lot more than 30,000.

-It looks a lot more than 30,000 in my opinion.
+It looks a lot more than 30,000, in my opinion.

-I think that's probably closer to what, a hundred thousand, if not more, maybe.
+I think that's probably closer to, what, 100,000, if not more, maybe?

 I don't know.

-I I I don't know how you can tell.
+I don't know how you can.

-However, it was one of the biggest rallies um, I think there's been in a very long time, probably since the Iraq war protests, I think.
+However, it was one of the biggest rallies I think there's been in a very long time, probably since the Iraq war protests, I think.

-Th that was probably the largest in British history.
+That was probably the largest in British history.

-I'm I'll play this a little bit.
+I'll play this a little bit.

-Um this is Trevor Phillips, and he's always been a little bit more on the moderate end of Labour, but he's a Tony Blair man, and so this is basically the opposition having to begrudgingly admit that yeah, it's pretty normal.
+This is Trevor Phillips, and he's always been a little bit more on the moderate end of Labour, but he's a Tony Blair man.

 The most alarming aspect of the event was just how normal the vast majority of the marches were.

-There was sprinkling of black and brown faces, and the event was brought to a close by a gospel group singing Jerusalem.
+There was a sprinkling of black and brown faces, and the event was brought to a close by a gospel group singing Jerusalem.

 All that must worry the traditional mass parties, Labour and Conservatives.

-You know, although I don't think these rallies achieve much politically, at least the optics of having lots of people show that they're passionate, and nothing bad really happens, and people go on the news and say, Yeah, it's just normal people.
+You know, although I don't think these rallies achieve much politically, at least the optics of having lots of people show that they're passionate and nothing bad really happens and people go on the news and say, yeah, it's just normal people.

 That is a victory.

-Five years ago that would have not happened.
+Five years ago, that would have not happened.

 That too.

-And also, I mean Trevor Phillips has always been until fairly Recently, sort of a multiculturalist globo homo type leading the charge in that.
+And also, I mean, Trevor Phillips has always been, until fairly recently, sort of a multiculturalist globo-homo type, leading the charge in that.

 I think he's only just calculating that it's best for his career now in media that he says something like that.

-I don't need Trevor Phillips' permission.
+I don't need Trevor Phillips' permission to be allowed.

 So what?

-Oh Trevor says it's all right, is it?
+Oh, Trevor says it's all right, is it?

-I say it's alright.
+I say it's all right.

 Fuck off.